Alan Shapley: World War II

 On December 7, 1941, Major Shapley was the senior marine on board the USS Arizona in Pearl Harbor.
 The previous day, he had been relieved as detachment commander, but had stayed on the ship to play on the ship's baseball team's scheduled game against the Enterprise team.
 When a torpedo hit the port bow of the Arizona, Shapley was thrown from the foremast at least 100 feet through the air into the water; he was able to swim to Ford Island and to rescue two shipmates along the way.
 He was one of eight Marine Corps survivors from the Arizona, becoming the ranking Marine Corps officer in the Pacific at the time.
 For his gallantry on that day, he was awarded the Silver Star.

-Two days after the attack on Pearl Harbor, he sailed for San Diego to become personnel officer to the Amphibious Corps, Pacific Fleet.
+Two days after the attack on Pearl Harbor, Shapley sailed for San Diego to become personnel officer to the Amphibious Corps, Pacific Fleet.
 He was promoted to lieutenant colonel in August 1942.

 Lieutenant Colonel Shapley assumed a similar post with I Marine Amphibious Corps in October 1942, and that same month he sailed with the 1st Corps for the Pacific area.
 Shapley was the commanding officer of the 2nd Marine Raider Battalion from March 22, 1943, to August 30, 1943.
 He then commanded the 2nd Marine Raider Regiment (Provisional), which included the 2nd Raider Battalion, in the fighting at Bougainville, earning the Legion of Merit with Combat "V" for outstanding service at Bougainville in November 1943.

 After the Bougainville campaign, Shapley organized the new Fourth Marines from the disbanded Raider battalions, which he commanded at Emirau, Guam, and Okinawa.

-He was awarded the Navy Cross for extraordinary heroism as a lieutenant colonel, commanding the Fourth Marines (Reinforced) on Guam from July 21 to August 10, 1944.
+Shapley was awarded the Navy Cross for extraordinary heroism as a lieutenant colonel, commanding the Fourth Marines (Reinforced) on Guam from July 21 to August 10, 1944.
 His Navy Cross citation states in part:

 During the Battle of Okinawa, Colonel Shapley lead the 4th Marines in the capture of Naha airfield.
 He was awarded a second Legion of Merit with Combat "V" for outstanding service at Okinawa from April to June 1945.
 He was promoted to colonel in November 1944.